pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 We realize, of course, that we can speak only on behalf of the publishers, libraries and research workers of this country.
-The problem is of importance also in connection with foreign copyrighted books, particularly the publications of academies or learned societies and the unofficial periodical&nbsp;{%- include pagebreak.html canvas=297 -%}&nbsp;press printing the results of research.
+The problem is of importance also in connection with foreign copyrighted books, particularly the publications of academies or learned societies and the unofficial periodical {% include pagebreak.html canvas=297 %} press printing the results of research.
 As to such books and periodicals, the foreign publisher or copyright owner is the final authority.
 We feel, however, that the common interests of both groups would make it fair for us to assume that the practice approved by American publishers and libraries